The Southern California High Country: Six Ranges to Beat the Summer Heat

 Water.
 Seasonal creeks in the San Gabriels, San Gorgonio, and Palomar can be low or dry by mid-summer.
 Don’t rely on trail-reported sources without a recent trip report.
 Carry more than you think you need.

 Temperature.
 The rough rule is three to five degrees cooler per 1,000 feet of elevation gain.
-A 105-degree afternoon in the Coachella Valley is mid-70s at Mountain Station on the Palm Springs Tram.
-It’s a real difference, and the whole reason these ranges exist as a summer play.
+A 105-degree afternoon in the Coachella Valley translates to mid-70s at Mountain Station on the Palm Springs Tram.
+That difference is the whole reason these ranges exist as a summer play.